Adezzz/AdelaideGenay/aboutme.md

 ### Scientific publications

+R. Otono, A. Genay, M. Perusquía-Hernández, N. Isoyama, H. Uchiyama, M. Hachet, A. Lécuyer, K. Kiyokawa, “**I'm Transforming!
+Effects of Visual Transitions to Change of Avatar on the Sense of Embodiment in AR**”, IEEE Conference on Virtual Reality and 3D User Interfaces (VR), Shanghai, China, Mar.
+2023.
+In publication process.
+HAL: hal-03968274

-A. Genay, A. Lecuyer and M. Hachet, “**What Can I Do There?
+A. Genay, A. Lécuyer and M. Hachet, “**What Can I Do There?
 Controlling AR Self-Avatars to Better Perceive Affordances of the Real World**”, IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Singapore, Singapore, Oct.
 2022.
 HAL: [hal-03820756](https://hal.archives-ouvertes.fr/hal-03820756/document)

 R. Otono, A. Genay, M. Perusquía-Hernández, N. Isoyama, H. Uchiyama, M. Hachet, A. Lécuyer, K. Kiyokawa, “**Studying "Avatar Transitions" in Augmented Reality: Influence on Sense of Embodiment and Physiological Activity**”, IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Singapore, Singapore, Oct.
 2022.
 DOI: 10.1109/ISMAR-Adjunct57072.2022.00106

-A. Genay, A. Lecuyer and M. Hachet, “**Being an Avatar “for Real”: a Survey on Virtual Embodiment in Augmented Reality**” IEEE Transactions on Visualization and Computer Graphics (TVCG), Christchurch, New Zealand, Jul.
+A. Genay, A. Lécuyer and M. Hachet, “**Being an Avatar “for Real”: a Survey on Virtual Embodiment in Augmented Reality**” IEEE Transactions on Visualization and Computer Graphics (TVCG), Christchurch, New Zealand, Jul.
 2021.
 DOI: [10.1109/TVCG.2021.3099290](https://hal.univ-reunion.fr/IRISA/hal-03320680v1)

-A. Genay, A. Lecuyer and M. Hachet, “**Virtual, Real or Mixed: How Surrounding Objects Influence the Sense of Embodiment in Optical See-Through Experiences?**”
+A. Genay, A. Lécuyer and M. Hachet, “**Virtual, Real or Mixed: How Surrounding Objects Influence the Sense of Embodiment in Optical See-Through Experiences?**”
 Frontiers in Virtual Reality, 2:679902, Jun.
 2021.
 DOI: [10.3389/frvir.2021.6799020](https://www.frontiersin.org/articles/10.3389/frvir.2021.679902/full)

-A. Genay, A. Lecuyer and M. Hachet, “**Incarner un Avatar en Réalité Augmentée : Revue de la Littérature**”, WACAI 2020 - Workshop sur les Affects, Compagnons Artificiels et Interactions, Saint Pierre d’Oléron, France, Oct.
+A. Genay, A. Lécuyer and M. Hachet, “**Incarner un Avatar en Réalité Augmentée : Revue de la Littérature**”, WACAI 2020 - Workshop sur les Affects, Compagnons Artificiels et Interactions, Saint Pierre d’Oléron, France, Oct.
 2021.
 HAL: [hal-02933477](https://hal.inria.fr/hal-02933477/)

 ### Education